 But putting together a survey probably isn’t at the top of your list of fun things to do.
-That’s why we created this list of the best survey tools available.
+That’s why we created this list of the best survey data collection tools available.
 Try them all out and see which one works best for you.

-4 of online survey tools you can use in 2019
+4 of online survey tools you can use

 The Google Suite is a widely used set of apps, which makes Google Forms an obvious choice for individuals or teams using other Google apps like Google Sheets and Google Docs.
 Google Forms features all the collaboration and sharing features found in these other products.